Bandwidth/service-maker/doc/STORIES.md

 ## `I` Creating a new Instance

 ### `Ia` With a valid AMI and the default instance type
-1. The User wants to create a new instance, provisioned with the `ami-myapp` image, which she has preconfigured in her Service Maker instance.
+1. The User wants to create a new instance, provisioned with the `ami-myapp` image.

 2. The User posts to `/v1/instances` with the payload:
 ```